-The Malta Permanent Residence Program launched in 2021 by means of Legal Notice 121 of 2021 offers permanent residence in Malta upon successful completion of a four-tier due diligence process.
+The Malta Permanent Residence Programme, launched in 2021 by means of Legal Notice 121 of 2021, offers permanent residence in Malta upon successful completion of a four-tier due diligence process.

 Residency cards are issued for 5 years and are renewable indefinitely provided the investor maintains a Maltese address and all other Programme requirements and eligibility.
 The MPRP is based on either a property investment or on the rental of property, together with the payment of a contribution to the government and a donation to charity.
 Processing takes between 4 to 6 months.

 - Maltese Permanent Residence grants families the right to reside and stay indefinitely in Malta: a Certificate of Malta Permanent Residence for Life is issued after approval upon complying with the investment requirements.

 - Malta is part of the Schengen Area and investors enjoy visa-free movement within the Schengen Area, with no visa applications required prior to travel and freedom of movement within the 26 countries that form the Schengen Zone for 90 days out of a 180-day period.

 - The Malta Permanent Residence Programme allows its beneficiaries the right to reside, settle and stay in Malta indefinitely.